 Alutom Falls is relatively small at roughly 20 feet, and is but a trickle during the dry season.
 However, compared to the next waterfall, this waterfall has a decent swimming pool you can use to cool down, and is about 6 feet at its deepest.

 Just a couple of minutes downstream flows the more impressive Upper Sigua Falls.
 To get there, retrace your steps to the pandanus tree fork, and this time, turn left and traverse another overgrown bed of ferns.

 Be careful not to venture too far, and look for the not-so-noticeable path to your right, which will lead to the top of the falls.

 Once you stumble upon the summit, give your best Tarzan yodel and yahoo as you gaze over the majestic coconut palm paradise ahead, a glowing gem with rolling green hills and tropical groves galore.

 The small trickling stream at your feet feeds the rushing falls below.
 So, how to get to the bottom?
 It's a long way down.
-If traveling with children and pets, keep them in tow, especially on this descent.
+If traveling with children and/or pets, keep them in tow, especially on this descent.

 Take a breather before heading down.
 When you're ready, cross the top of the falls to the other side, and find the faint trail that heads toward the jungle.

 From here, follow the narrow, steep path down the hillside, and be sure to avail of the provided rope and nearby tree trunks as handholds.
 Be careful not to slip and slide, as the ground can get slick and slippery.